claritylab/lucida/README.md

 ## REST API for command center

 The REST API is in active development and may change drastically.
-It currently supports only infer.
-Other features will be added as they are developed.
+It currently supports only infer and learn.
+Other features may be added later.
+An [example client](lucida/botframework-interface) for botframework is available.

+### Authentication Flow

 Clients should handle their own user authentication.
 This requirement will be removed later.
-An [example client](lucida/botframework-interface) for botframework is available.

-### Connect client user to Lucida user
+#### Connect client user to Lucida user

 This is a one time requiremnt.
 To connect client user to Lucida user is necessary before the API can process any messages.
 The flow is as follows